-The time to think about fire prevention safety is always; but especially as the weather starts to cool down and the time to turn on your home heating equipment arrives.
-Whether you use a home heating unit, some sort of portable device or a wood-burning or gas fireplace, all can lead to fires in the home if not properly installed, maintained, and operated.
-Implementing fire prevention safety measures can keep you and your family safe.
+The time to think about fire prevention safety is always, but especially as the weather starts to cool down and the time to turn on your home heating equipment arrives.
+Whether you rely on a central heating unit, portable space heater, wood-burning stove, or gas fireplace, each poses a potential fire risk if not properly installed, maintained, and operated.
+Taking proactive fire safety measures can help protect your home, your loved ones, and your peace of mind.

 What will your holiday celebrations be like this year?
 Will you be traveling somewhere?
 Will you celebrate in person or via Zoom?
 Indoors or out?
 With COVID-19, this year’s celebrations may look and feel just a bit different.
 Be sure to take some of these safety precautions as you prepare for the holidays.